EliEladElrom/roomsjs/README.md

-# Roomsjs - JavaScript Node.JS module for creating rooms and streaming data between front-end and back-end
+# JavaScript Node.JS module for creating rooms and streaming data between front-end and back-end

 A Node.JS module, provides an object oriented wrapper for socketio for creating rooms and streaming data between users, streaming data from a database and even 3rd party services.
 `roomsjs` based on Socket.IO, `roomsdb` and `roomsjs-fronend` combine together provides a powerful light-weight backend/front-end libraries built to stream live data, stream data from a database and even stream 3rd party APIs.